Unleash Your Inner Paleontologist: A thorough look to Drawing a Saber-Toothed Tiger

 -

-Shortened Face: Compared to modern cats, Smilodon had a relatively short face and a broad skull, which provided powerful leverage for its bite.
+Shortened Face: Compared to modern cats, Smilodon had a relatively short face and a broad skull, which provided powerful use for its bite.
 This contrasts with the more elongated skulls of lions or tigers.
 Observe how the shorter muzzle affects the overall proportions of the head.

 -

-Robust Body Build: Smilodon was a powerfully built animal, with a deep chest and strong limbs.
+dependable Body Build: Smilodon was a powerfully built animal, with a deep chest and strong limbs.
 Its musculature was likely quite pronounced, particularly in the forelegs and shoulders, reflecting its hunting style.
 Pay close attention to the placement and definition of muscles, especially in the shoulders and legs.

 -